 Regularly Tripping Circuit Breakers

 Circuit breakers that trip once or twice on an occasional basis are usually fine.
-Every now and then, a tripped breaker needs a quick panel reset to start functioning properly again.
+Now and then, a tripped breaker needs a quick panel reset to start functioning properly again.
 This is a normal occurrence.

-However, if this happens on a regular basis, replacing the electrical panel may be the only fix.
+However, if this happens regularly, replacing the electrical panel may be the only fix.
 Homes that are a bit older tend to have this problem more than newer ones because of the change in standards over the years.
 This may lead to a need for breaker panel repair or replacement.
 Older systems may struggle to produce enough electricity for all the electricity needs of the home, thus leaving you with a need to upgrade.